witheve/rfcs/proposed/syntax.md

   [@"my party" date: 2]
 ```

 The use of `commit` here means that if `#session-connect` ever exists in the database, then the object `[@"my party" date: 2]` exists even if `#session-connect` is removed in the future.
-In fact `#session-connect` exists for only a single tic of compiler time, so if we didn't use `commit`, then the party would only exist for an instant and disappear.
+In fact `#session-connect` exists for only a single tick of compiler time, so if we didn't use `commit`, then the party would only exist for an instant and disappear.

 By contrast, the `bind` fence tells Eve that any object behind the fence is bound to the data in the `match` phase, and therefore only exists if that data exists.
 For example: